 After some years of practice within a Health Service Department of Podiatric surgery, a podiatric surgeon may be appointed as a consultant.
-This means they are the lead clinician appointed by an NHS Trust to provide a podiatric surgery service.
+They are the lead clinician in a hospital to offer a podiatric surgery service.

 Are podiatric surgeons the same as orthopaedic surgeons?